How to Become a BCBA

 What Is a BCBA?

 BCBAs are board-certified, meaning they have at least a graduate-level degree in a field related to behavior analysis, and they have passed a rigorous exam to become highly-trained professionals.
 The certification is given to BCBAs by the Behavior Analyst Certification Board (BACB).
-BCBAs have either a Master’s or Doctoral degree and can oversee the supervision provided by a Board Certified Assistant Behavior Analysts once they are board-certified.
+BCBAs have either a Master’s or Doctoral degree and can oversee the supervision provided by a Board Certified Assistant Behavior Analyst once they are board-certified.

 What Do BCBAs Do?

 A behavior analyst uses Applied Behavioral Analysis (ABA) to build and administer goals for clients.
 Using ABA to assess the relationship between behavior and environment, BCBAs help clients improve skills, meet goals, create new behaviors and more.
-BCBAs study behavior in children and adults.
-They often focus on helping people with developmental disabilities, social issues, emotional issues or traumatic brain injuries.
+BCBAs study behavior in children and adults, often focusing on helping people with developmental disabilities, social issues, emotional issues or traumatic brain injuries.
+While ABA applies to many situations, it’s commonly used in therapy for children with autism.
+BCBAs use goals and strategies that help each person develop essential skills for a better future.

 How Long Does It Take to Become a BCBA?